 Viral infections and or diseases

 Transmittable blood disease, HIV or Hepatitis

 Day 2-3 Carefully blot the area in the morning and in the evening.
 It is important to remove dead skin and bacteria.
 Make sure your hands are clean, and you use sterile water.
 Do not rub, tug or scrub the brows.
-After wiping, apply a thin layer of ointment.
-Your eyebrows must not look greasy, glossy or shiny.
-If they do, you have used too much.
-Also, when wiping the brows do not make aggressive movements or manipulate the skin that way.
+After wiping, apply a thin layer of gel.
+When wiping the brows do not make aggressive movements or manipulate the skin that way.
 It is highly important to be gentle.

 Day 4-14 Continue cleaning your face every morning and evening with water and gentle soap.
 Do not use products that contain acids and exfoliants.
 Only use antibacterial soap (such as Cetaphil or QV) After you wash your eyebrows, it is time to dry them.
 Do this by gently tapping with a cotton pad or a soft tissue.
-Once you clean the eyebrow area, you may apply an extremely thin layer of ointment in the same way as for the first couple of days after the treatment.
+Once you clean the eyebrow area, re-apply healing gel.

 In order to get the best results as well as to prevent side-effects, avoid the following things:

 Wearing make-up on the brow area for at least 10 days

 Sweating and working out, as well as hot saunas or hot baths for at least a week